The Light of Dog Farm

 Our events are available only for current and past customers and free of charge to attend.

-We serve free coffee, tea and hot cocoa and other snacks for both humans and dogs.
-We also give away eggs from our chickens – subject to availability.
+We give away eggs from our chickens and produce from our farm – subject to availability.

 Guest are free to visit the farm and explore with their dogs on the trails we have built and enjoy the views and the country environment on our sitting benches.
 Take in views of the West Plum Creek Valley and neighboring Singu ranch, and enjoy all that our local natural environment has to offer, from wildflowers to fall colors, depending upon the time of year.